Mean Field Variational Bayesian Inference and Statistical Mechanics of Gaussian Mixture Model: Abstract

 \section{Abstract}

 One of the main modeling in many data science applications is the Gaussian Mixture Model (GMM), and Mean Field Variational Bayesian Inference (MFVBI) is classically used for approximate fast computation.
-In this paper, we provide a definitive answer to the fundamental inquiry about the uncertainty quantification of the MFVBI applied to the GMM.
-It turns out that GMM can be considered as a generalization of Curie--Weiss model in statistical mechanics.
-The standard quantities like partition function and free energy appear naturally in the process of our analysis.
+In this paper, our aim is to lay a mathematical foundation for a rigorous analysis of the MFVBI applied to the GMM.
+Several fundamental key concepts from statistical mechanics surge naturally throughout our process.
+It turns out that GMM can be considered as a generalization of Curie-Weiss model in statistical mechanics.
+The standard quantities like partition function, Legendre transform and free energy come into operation.
+The initial system of equation \eqref{introp} reduces to a simpler \eqref{bonyi}.
+We introduce a temperature parameter in order to accommodate a phase transition phenomena which can finally guarantee the accuracy of the solutions to MFVBI.